eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 [Section 4.4.4](#444-person-identification-data-pid) presented the lifecycle of a PID Provider:

-1. A PID Provider or an Attestation Provider is registered by a Registrar.
+1. A PID Provider or an Attestation Provider is registered by a Trusted List Provider.
 This is discussed in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification).

-2. Under specific conditions, a Registrar may decide to suspend or withdraw a registered PID Provider or Attestation Provider.
+2. Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a registered PID Provider or Attestation Provider.
 This is discussed in [Section 6.3.3](#633-pid-provider-or-attestation-provider-suspension-or-withdrawal).

 #### 6.3.2 PID Provider or Attestation Provider registration and notification

 ##### 6.3.2.1 Introduction

 Figure 6 depicts the PID Providers and Attestation Providers to the left of the Wallet Unit.
-To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a PID Provider Registrar or an Attestation Provider Registrar in its Member State.
+To the left and below of this, the figure also shows that each PID Provider and Attestation Provider will register itself with a PID Provider Trusted List Provider or an Attestation Provider Trusted List Provider in its Member State.
 Subsequently, the Member State notifies the PID Provider or Attestation Provider to the European Commission.

 If the registration and notification processes are successful, mainly two things happen: